mm-camelcase/optimised-java/README.md

 [todo- more concise]
 [todo- short descriptioon at start of each section]
-[todo- explain load test, stats tool]
+[todo- explain load test, stats tool - jvm metrics not availabale with native builds so stats gathered using docker stats via psrecord]
 [todo- add a list of other areas to optomise]

 ---